keldaanCommunity/pokemonAutoChess/changelog/patch-3.5.md

 # Misc
 - Allow to buy a booster with 500 shards of a pokemon
 - Add How to play section to wiki with tutorial videos (thanks @Batotsu !)
+- Add 6 new titles based on reaching a certain level: Rookie, Amateur, Veteran, Pro, Expert, Elite, Master, Grand Master
+- Accessing the Bot Builder now requires the title "Bot Builder" which is unlocked at level 10